This post may contain affiliate links. Please read our disclosure policy.

 Recipe FAQs

-How long do you bake double chocolate chip cookies?
+How should I store double chocolate chip cookies?

 If you tried this recipe and loved it please leave a 🌟 star rating and let me know how it goes in the comments below.
 I love hearing from you; your comments make my day!